Writing Musical Theatre

 Here are the details and fees for all of the labs currently offered by Writing Musical Theatre.

-- The collaborative process is explored through six units including: THE IDEA, THE OUTLINE, THE ROUGH DRAFT, ADDING SONGS, REVISIONS, and FINISHING TOUCHES.
-Along the way, other topics are incorporated including: Unwavering want; Character Diction; Adaptation; Action Loops; Dialogue; Incorporating Songs; Conflict; Song Spotting; Dealing with Feedback; Story Structure; Language of an Outline; Collaboration Agreements; Character Worksheets; Project Pitches; Exposition; Public Domain Ideas; and much more.
+- The collaborative process is explored in six units including: THE IDEA, THE OUTLINE, THE ROUGH DRAFT, ADDING SONGS, REVISIONS, and FINISHING TOUCHES.
+Along the way, other topics are incorporated including: Unwavering Want; Character Diction; Adaptation; Action Loops; Dialogue; Incorporating Songs; Conflict; Song Spotting; Dealing with Feedback; Story Structure; Language of an Outline; Collaboration Agreements; Character Worksheets; Project Pitches; Exposition; Public Domain Ideas; and much more.

 - This course qualifies as the Book Lab element of the Academy for New Musical Theatre’s Core Curriculum.

-- In the Outlining Lab, you will be lead step-by-step through the process of developing a musical idea from concept through to a working outline, with detailed constructive feedback along the way from your evaluator.
+- In the Outlining Lab, you will be led step-by-step through the process of developing a musical idea from concept to working outline, with detailed constructive feedback along the way from your evaluator.
 By the end of this ten-unit course, you should have a well-developed and detailed outline that will solidly prepare you for the collaborative task of writing your new musical.

 - Topics covered include: Six Steps to an Outline; Conflict; 3-Phrase Beginning/Middle/End; 20 Questions for your Outline; Premise; Language of an Outline; Swill & Rough Drafts; Dealing with Feedback; The Outline; Pitch and Synopsis; Revisions; One-Liner; and Logline